asugden/duq_ds3_2024/SYLLABUS.md

 - Create at least three tables-- one for npi data, one for grants data, and a bridge table. - Insert the data from the reader classes you’ve created into the table

+## Week 8

+- Each person explains their current state

+- Continue with SQL

+  - SELECT and INSERT
+  - DELETE FROM
+  - JOIN
+  - WHERE

+- NetworkX and connected components
+- Store training data in database

+Evaluation:
+By next week, everyone should have (this is all from previous weeks)

+1. a grants reader class
+1. an npi/doctor reader class
+1. training data for a model to map people from grants to doctors (npi).
+Can be short.
+1. an XGB model that is a binary classifier to determine whether a grantee and doctor are the same person, trained from the data
+1. code to insert the cleaned grants data from (a) into the database
+1. code to insert the cleaned npi data from (b) into the database
+1. a sqlite database with the data inserted
+1. a bridge table as well in the sqlite database
+1. The only new thing is can you have code that can pull from the database that we will be able to pass through the XGB classifier

+- If you have everything and are pondering what to do-- take a moment to organize your code.
+It’s good to test it out in VSCode and you’ll be astounded by how much more you know about the problem and how much easier it is to organize it

+## Week 9

+- You know that prep-before-the-midterm thing?
+That's this week.
+You've been working hard to get your code organized.
+We're going to start from scratch and reproduce everything, covering whatever questions you have.
+We will end with a working implementation of the entire pipeline based on everything we've learned, beginning with a brand-new repository.
+It is essential that you use this chance to ask all of those burning questions.

+- Are we training for false positives or false negatives?

 ## Remaining topics

 - Classifier evaluation